AsgerPetersen/foss4g-map/README.md

 ## foss4g-map

 A map of things at FOSS4G 2014.
-Visible at http://jasonsanford.github.io/foss4g-map/
+Visible at http://asgerpetersen.github.io/foss4g-map.
+(Oringinal map at http://jasonsanford.github.io/foss4g-map/ )

 If you're staying in a different hotel or just want to change the map a bit, fork this repo and you'll be able to see your own version at `http://<your_github_username>.github.io/foss4g-map/`.